What to do in your allotment in December

 Allotment vegetables in December

-- Your windowsill is a great place to grow fresh greens like pea shoots, herbs and microgreens during the colder months.
-Mushroom kits can be a great way to get an indoor winter crop, too.
+- Mushroom kits can be a great way to get an indoor winter crop, too.
 They also make a great Christmas gift!

 - A thriving allotment can produce an impressive range of vegetables for Christmas lunch!
 Last year I contributed homegrown cabbage, cauliflower, garlic, Jerusalem artichokes, leeks, onions, parsnips, potatoes, swede and of course the inevitable sprouts.
-Christmas Day sprouts are the only sprouts my eldest daughter will eat all year!
+Christmas Day sprouts are the only ones my eldest daughter will eat!

 - Wild Rocket Dragons Tongue can be sown all year round and this cut-and-come-again crop can be very successful from winter sowings.
 Grow on a bright windowsill (without too much direct heat from a radiator) and your rocket will be ready to harvest within 4-6 weeks.